History & Mission

 Literary Arts Funders Collaborative

-The Literary Arts Funders Collaborative is a new philanthropic affinity group for foundation leaders interested in literature, reading, and creative writers, and who appreciate how stories and poems enrich our lives.
+The Literary Arts Funders Collaborative is a new philanthropic affinity group for grantmakers interested in literature, reading, and creative writers, and who appreciate how stories and poems enrich our lives.
 The collaborative will have opportunities to learn about the nonprofit literary arts field and from one another throughout the year.

-Members of the Literary Arts Funders Collaborative to date include:
+Contributing members of the Literary Arts Funders Collaborative to date include:

 Anonymous foundation